cms-ttH/csvReweighting/README.md

 > cd ttHMultileptonAnalysis/TemplateMakers/test/

-> csvSF ssCondor.py zz test 1 10
+> csvSF ssCondor.py wz test NA 1 10

-// csvSF ssCondor.py sample lable jobNumber totalJobs
+// csvSF ssCondor.py sample lable JES_syst(NA, JESUp, or JESDown) jobNumber totalJobs

-// This runs a test job on sample zz, year 2012_53x, job_label test, job number 1 out of 10 total jobs.
+// This runs a test job on sample zz, year 2012_53x, job_label test, JES_syst nominal, job number 1 out of 10 total jobs.
 The command runs locally, the output goes in batchBEAN/zz_test/

 #### $ To run the full set of jobs, do the following (runs on batch queue!):

-> ./submit_condor_jobs.py csvSF label
+> ./submit_condor_jobs.py csvSF label -j JES_syst

 // this submits one group of jobs for each list file in csvSF_lists.txt.
 The number of jobs in the  group is one for each line in the list file.